 COVID-19 Vaccine Frequently Asked Questions

 Below you will find answers to frequently asked questions about COVID-19 vaccines.
-This list will be updated as information becomes available and as additional vaccines are approved by Health Canada.
+These are updated as information becomes available.

 About the vaccines